Bolupe/Image-Gallery/README.md

 # Image Gallery App

-A simple React-based image gallery app.
+A Drag-and-Drop Image Gallery using React.

 ## Prerequisites